Exact Foldy-Wouthuysen transformation of the Dirac-Pauli Hamiltonian in the weak-field limit by the method of direct perturbation theory: Introduction

-The classical-quantum correspondence has been investigated from different aspects with various degrees of rigor \cite{Rubinow1963,Rafa1964,Froh1993,Silenko1995} and explicated in \cite{Chen2014}.
-In the case of static and homogeneous electromagnetic fields, it has been shown that the FW transformed Dirac-Pauli Hamiltonian is in full agreement with the classical Hamiltonian up to the order of $1/m^8$, if nonlinear terms of electromagnetic fields are neglected in the weak-field limit \cite{Chen2010}.
-Recently, the work of \cite{Chen2010} was extended to the order of $1/m^{14}$ by applying Kutzelnigg's method \cite{Kutzelnigg1990} with a further simplification scheme \cite{Chen2013}.
+This quantum-classical correspondence between the Dirac equation and the Lorentz force equation along with the T-BMT equation is crucial to the problem of finding and interpreting \emph{spin operators} for the Dirac equation --- a problem which has been discussed in the literature for a long time but remains challenging and unsolved in the presence of external fields (see Section 2.4 of \cite{Bagrov Book} and references therein for more discussions).
+Validity of the correspondence has been investigated from different aspects with various degrees of rigor \cite{Silenko2008,Rubinow1963,Rafa1964,Froh1993,Silenko1995} and explicated in \cite{Chen2014}.
+In the case of static and homogeneous electromagnetic fields, it has been shown that the FW transformed Dirac-Pauli Hamiltonian is in agreement with the classical Hamiltonian up to the order of $1/m^8$, if nonlinear terms of electromagnetic fields are neglected in the weak-field limit \cite{Chen2010}.
+Recently, the work of \cite{Chen2010} was extended to the order of $1/m^{14}$ by applying the method of DPT, cast in the style of Kutzelnigg's implementation \cite{Kutzelnigg1990} with a further simplification scheme introduced \cite{Chen2013}.

-Although the result of \cite{Chen2013} is very impressive, a rigorous proof for the full agreement to any arbitrary order is still missing.
-Thanks to the laborious task in \cite{Chen2013} up to the high order of $1/m^{14}$, it is possible to conjecture the generic expression for terms of any given order in Kutzelnigg's method and then provide a proof by mathematical induction on the orders of power series expansion.
-In this paper, we elaborate on Kutzelnigg's method and present the rigorous proof.
-As a secondary result, we also show that the exact FW transformations by Kutzelnigg's method exist and agree with those obtained by Eriksen's method \cite{Eriksen1958} for two special cases of arbitrary magnetostatic field and arbitrary electrostatic field.
-Various conceptual issues of the FW transformation are also addressed and clarified.
+Although the result of \cite{Chen2013} is very impressive, the long sought-after proof for the full agreement to any arbitrary order is still missing.
+Thanks to the result obtained in \cite{Chen2013} up to the high order of $1/m^{14}$, we are now able to conjecture the generic expression for terms of any given order in the DPT method and then give a proof by mathematical induction on the orders of power series expansion.\footnote{Various prior works in different approaches have provided algorithms of automated generation of arbitrarily high order terms in the order-by-order expansion (e.g.\ see \cite{Reiher2004a,Reiher2004b}).
+The method adopted in \cite{Chen2013} can be programmed as an automated algorithm as well, but automation is not very necessary for our purpose because in the end the proof of mathematical induction will ascertain the analytical form of terms in \emph{any} orders.} In this paper, we elaborate on Kutzelnigg's implementation of DPT and present the rigorous proof of the quantum-classical correspondence.
+As a secondary result, we also show that the exact FW transformations by the DPT method exist and agree with those obtained by Eriksen's method \cite{Eriksen1958} for two special cases of arbitrary magnetostatic field and arbitrary electrostatic field.
+Various conceptual issues of the FW transformation are also addressed and clarified.\footnote{It should be emphasized that the main purpose of this paper is to provide a rigorous proof of the quantum-classical correspondence.
+Although some other conceptual issues are also addressed, it is \emph{not} our intent to take part in the debate on mathematical rigor and legitimacy of the FW transformation (see \secref{sec:remarks} for more comments).}